 "Bella," she said nervously.

-"Let me by you a drink, Bella," said the man who still held her wrist.
+"Let me by you a drink, Bella," said the one who still held her wrist.

 She started to shake her head, but she suddenly realized that this may be the way for her to have that out-of-character experience after all.
 And oh, wouldn't the story be so much better when she told her friends that she'd had drinks with a group of college boys?